z390development/z390/doc/zVSAM/zVSAM_V2.4_Design.md

    On rare occasions you may need an additional base register when porting your program either way.
 3. As a rule of thumb, a program using VSAM can be ported to z390 and should be able to assemble, link and run without modification – provided it uses only the VSAM features and options that zVSAM supports.
-   And provided the program does not run out of addressability due to different control block lengths
+   And provided the program does not run out of addressability due to different control block lengths.

 ### zVSAM V2 compatibility with zVSAM V1